 On March 28, 2020, dredging was specifically listed in the U.S. Department of Homeland Security's "Advisory Memorandum on Identification of Essential Critical Infrastructure Workers During COVID-19 Response" which federally designates the Company as an essential business or "critical infrastructure" company that can maintain operations during the ongoing pandemic.
 As mentioned above, the Company's largest domestic dredging customer is the Corps; the Corps oversees the majority of these critical infrastructure projects and, in this capacity, has continued to follow their bid schedule and prioritize all types of dredging including port maintenance and expansion and coastal protection projects that are necessary to avoid potential storm damage during hurricane season.
 Despite the uncertainty surrounding COVID-19, to date, the Corps is continuing to advertise new projects.
-During the first half of 2021 the Company began to experience increased project costs and delays related to COVID-19; currently, all affected projects are back in operation.

-Our Executive Leadership team has established a COVID-19 Command Team that meets twice each week to update contingency plans, as necessary, and address the challenges related to maintaining operations in this evolving economic environment.
+Our Executive Leadership team has established a COVID-19 Command Team that meets once each week to update contingency plans, as necessary, and address the challenges related to maintaining operations in this evolving economic environment.
 The Company's primary focus has been the health and safety of its employees.
 The Company has implemented new paid leave policies and additional sanitary and safety measures to mitigate the risk of infection to employees.
+On vessels and job sites, the Company has instituted fewer employee shift changes and increased sanitary measures.
+The Company is now 100% fully vaccinated against COVID-19, with few accommodations.
+Direct COVID-19 related costs were approximately \$1,000 for the first quarter of 2022 compared to approximately \$4,300 in the first quarter of 2021.